Saijeet7/Javascript-Refresher/read.md

 <= >= ( Mostly used for if conditions)

 Functions are not be executed immediately but at some time in future and can be called as many times as needed

+The idea of an array is to create a list of values together (Group values together), Arrays can contain any kinds of values such as they can contain other arrays, objects, numbers, strings whatever you want.

+Map  allows to transform every item in an array to another item